-ABOUT THE COURSE: The “Helping Children Succeed After Divorce” program is a four (4) hour Parent Education class which is presented by Forensic Evaluation Services Center in cooperation with the Domestic Relations Court.
-The program is offered as one, four (4) hour class or divided into two, two (2) hour classes.
-Completion of the entire course is mandatory for all parents who seek divorce or dissolution in Butler County.
-Spouses are not permitted to attend the same class.
+ABOUT THE COURSE: The “Helping Children Succeed After Divorce” program is a four (4) hour interactive online Parent Education Class presented by Forensic Evlauation Services Center in cooperation with the Butler County Domestic Relations Court.
+The online course is offered as two (2) separate, two hour live classes using a video learning platform.
+The classes are designed to engage the parents in informative and useful information about helping their children cope with divorce.
+Completion of the entire course is mandatory for all parents who are petitioning for a divorce or dissolution with children through Domestic Relations Court.
+Spouses are not permitted to attend the same online session of the class.

-TIMES AND LOCATIONS OF CLASSES: The program is offered as one, four (4) hour class or divided into two, two (2) hour classes.
+TIMES AND LOCATIONS OF CLASSES: The four (4) hour program is divided into two, two (2) hour sessions.
 Parties must attend both parts, and must attend Part 1 before you attend Part 2.
 Sessions are held as follows:

 Participants may attend either time for Parts 1 and 2, as long as Part 1 is completed first.
 BOTH PARTS are to be completed within a two-week period.

-A Spanish only version of the course will generally be offered one time a month at 101 High St., 3rd Floor Hamilton, OH 45011 location.
-Please call (513)869-4014 to schedule with that instructor.
+A Spanish only version of the course will generally be offered one time a month.
+Please call Forensic Evaluation Services Center at (513)869-4014 to schedule with an instructor.

 For anyone else that needs an interpreter or accommodations, please call 513-869-4014 to make arrangements at least two weeks in advance of the class date so that we can make the necessary arrangements.